 (iii) has been dismissed, and the party has lodged a statement of defence within 14 days after the dismissal.

-(2) A registrar must not give default judgment under this Part if one year or more has passed since the originating claim was served.
+(2) A registrar must not, without the approval of a Magistrate, give default judgment under this Part if one year or more has passed since the originating claim was served.

 [Rule 24 inserted in Gazette 3 Jun 2008 p.
-2125-6.]
+2125-6; amended in Gazette 24 May 2013 p.
+2061.]

+25A.
+Default judgment one year or more after originating claim, referral to Magistrate

+(1) If one year or more has passed since the originating claim was served, a registrar may, if an application for default judgment has been made, refer the matter to a Magistrate.

+(2) A matter referred to a Magistrate must be accompanied by an affidavit from the applicant for default judgment setting out the reasons for the delay in the claim being finalised.

+(3) On referral of a matter under this rule a Magistrate may give approval for the registrar to give default judgment under this Part.

+[Rule 25A inserted in Gazette 24 May 2013 p.
+2061.]

 25. Application for default judgment not granted, registrar to list etc.

 (1) If the registrar does not grant the application for default judgment, the registrar must refer the matter to the Court.